 - Be the owner of the aircraft that is under construction or temporarily not being operated

-- Be a buyer of an aircraft that is placed under a conditional sale, which satisfies certain conditions and outlines whom is authorised to operate the aircraft.
+- Be a buyer of an aircraft that is under a conditional sale, which satisfies certain conditions and outlines who is authorised to operate the aircraft.

 The Aircraft Registration Malta Act distinguishes between mandatory entries in the register and others which are not compulsory for aircraft registration but are allowed.
-The mandatory requirements for Malta aircraft registration are as below.
+The essential requirements for Malta airplane registration are: